 Like all events it takes a lot of help to keep a race like the Sodbury Slog going.
 Below are organisations who go out of their way to help us to make sure we can put on this event.
-We are enormously grateful for their continued support.
+We are enormously grateful for their generous support.
 Please help us help them by supporting them whenever possible.

 Tollgate Hire prides itself on its flexibility for both private and companies that need to get the job done.
 We have a large range of vehicles ready at any time for your requirements.
 Our staff can match your requirements with a vehicle for your journey be it local or to the Continent.